new color = #52bcd6, old color = #031c9b

 A Guide to Key Pay Sources in the United Kingdom: PRS, MCPS

-Radio broadcasting plays a significant role in the UK media landscape, led by the publicly-funded and genre-agnostic British Broadcast Corporation (BBC).
-Unlike in the U.S., terrestrial radio in the UK pays public performance royalties not only to songwriters and publishers but also to performers and recording owners.
+Radio broadcasting plays a significant role in the British media landscape, led by the publicly-funded and genre-agnostic British Broadcast Corporation (BBC).
+Unlike in the U.S., terrestrial radio in the UK also pays public performance royalties to songwriters, publishers, performers and recording owners.

-Collection societies in the UK distribute hundreds of millions of pounds of music royalties each year to their members and provide businesses with a license to play music in public places.
+In fact, collection societies in the UK distribute hundreds of millions of pounds of royalties to their members each year — PRS for Music actually set a record in 2022 — and provide businesses with a license to play music in public places.

-If you are a songwriter or rightsholder in the United Kingdom, it’s important to learn about these collection societies and pay sources to ensure you are properly registering, tracking, and collecting what you have earned from your works being publicly performed, reproduced, or streamed.
-A single play on BBC Radio could make you £50, and if you aren’t registered, you could be leaving significant money on the table over the course of a year.
+If you are a songwriter or rightsholder in the United Kingdom, it’s important to learn about these collection societies and pay sources to ensure you are properly registering, tracking and collecting what you have earned from your works being publicly performed, reproduced, or streamed.
+After all, a single play on BBC Radio could make you £50, and if you aren’t registered, you could be leaving significant money on the table over the course of a year.

 There are two collection societies handling publishing royalties in the United Kingdom to consider: